cosmoscout/cosmoscout-vr/plugins/csp-trajectories/README.md

 # Trajectories for CosmoScout VR

 A CosmoSout VR plugin which draws trajectories of celestial bodies and spacecrafts.
 The color, length, number of samples and reference frame can be configured.
-This plugin is built as part of CosmoScout's build process.
-See the [main repository](https://github.com/cosmoscout/cosmoscout-vr) for instructions.

-This is a default plugin of CosmoScout VR.
-Hence, any **issues should be reported to the [main issue tracker](https://github.com/cosmoscout/cosmoscout-vr/issues)**.
-There you can add a label indicating which plugins are affected.

 ## Configuration